Rez79Kh/Rez79Kh/README.md

-### Hi there, I'm RezaKharazminia 👋 , a software developer.
+### Hi there, I'm RezaKharazminia 👋 , a software engineer.
-- 👨‍💻 Studying Computer Engineering
 - ⚡ Interested so much in application development

 <br>